paritytech/polkadot-sdk/polkadot/node/subsystem-bench/README.md

 usage, and more importantly it doesn't require a bare-metal machine to run on, which means it could be run in CI or in a remote virtual installation.

+The use of Cachegrind is specific.
+To avoid overcomplicating the rest of the functionality, the measurement of cache misses is placed in a separate feature `valgrind`.

 To profile cache misses use the `--cache-misses` flag.
+Cache simulation of current runs tuned for Intel Ice Lake CPU.
 Since the execution will be very slow, it's recommended not to run it together with other profiling and not to take benchmark results into account.
 A report is saved in a file `cachegrind_report.txt`.
-Cache simulation of current runs tuned for Intel Ice Lake CPU.

 Example run results:
 ```